Conrad Elvehjem

-Conrad Arnold Elvehjem (May 27, 1901 – July 27, 1962) was internationally known as an American biochemist in nutrition.
+Conrad Arnold Elvehjem (May 27, 1901 – July 27, 1962) was internationally known as an American biochemist in nutrition and a university president.
 In 1937 he identified two vitamins, nicotinic acid, also known as niacin, and nicotinamide, which were deficient directly in human pellagra, once a major health problem in the United States.
 Collectively, nicotinic acid and nicotinamide are termed vitamin B_{3} and are now understood to be precursors of nicotinamide adenine dinucleotide.
+He was also president of the University of Wisconsin.